 Most garbage disposal units will last at least five years.
 Sturdier, more expensive models can last up to 10 years or longer.
-Look for a garbage disposal with a good warranty.

 What a garbage disposal is made of is important for its longevity.
 Stainless steel, for instance, won’t rust as quickly.